BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 287 ---

-17.1.2015 EN Official Journal of the European Union L 12/287

 (b) *S* *S* denotes the capital requirement derived by applying that particular sub-module only to the risks not covered by the partial internal model;